 Goals: In order to serve its mission, SUMHI’s work focuses on the following core goals:

-- A sustainable system of care for mental health and substance use challenges that is seamlessly integrated with the rest of health care.
+- A sustainable system of care for mental health and substance use challenges, including screening and treatment that is seamlessly integrated with the rest of health care.

 - Enduring community partnerships that provide support for prevention, intervention, treatment and sustained recovery.